WardLordRuby/match_wire/README.md

 <kbd>C</kbd> when the input line is empty will leave the game console and return back to MatchWire.

 To re-print all game client logs from the current session you can add the argument `--all`.

+## Version help
+The `version` command will notify you of any updates either with MatchWire or HMW.
+It will also display the verification status of
+HMW mod files.
+By default the existence of all HMW mod files will be checked, however _only_ hmw-mod.exe will be verified.
+This is a quick way to check if a new update for HMW has been released.
+You can also verify _all_ HMW mod files by using `version` with the argument `--verify-all`.

 ## Build from source
 If you desire to build from source the process is straight forward.
 Make sure you have [rust][rust-dl] installed.